ahowe444/minimal-mistakes/_pages/about.md

 <p>I am a computer science major originally from Saratoga Springs, NY.
 I double major in Applied Math and Statistics and minor in linguistics.
-I have done research in Health Informatics and in child language acquisition.
+I have done research in Health Informatics and in child language acquisition.</p>
-.</p>

 <h2>Interests</h2>